Retailer shares dive as US stocks retreat

 Alibaba criticized the decision, saying the USTR’s move ignores the Chinese company’s efforts to police goods and may be due to the “current political climate” more than reality.

 Weight Watchers International jumped 6.7 percent after Oprah Winfrey appeared in an ad campaign for the company touting a 40-pound weight loss.
-Winfrey has a stake in the company.
+Winfrey has a stake in the company.—Agencies